Greater Swiss Mountain Dog

 - Entropion: Entropion is an inward rolling of the eyelid.
 It usually affects the lower eyelid of both eyes, causing irritation and vision loss.
 It generally occurs before a dog turns a year old; surgery to correct the problem is usually held off until the dog reaches adulthood.

 The Swissy is not suited to apartment or condo life.
-Because he's a large, working dog, he needs room to roam — a home with a large, securely fenced yard is ideal.
-You won't need to sign up for a marathon, though; he needs just a moderate amount of exercise.
+Because this is a large, working dog, they need room to roam--a home with a large, securely fenced yard is ideal.
+You won't need to sign up for a marathon, though; they need just a moderate amount of exercise.

-With his Swiss heritage, this breed is a natural fit for cold climates, and he loves to romp in the snow.
-The flips side is that he's prone to heatstroke.
-Don't let him exercise strenuously when it's hot; during hot spells, limit your outings to cool early mornings or evenings.
-During the heat of the day, keep him inside with fans or air conditioning.
-If he has to be outside, make sure he has shade and, of course, plenty of water.
+With their Swiss heritage, this breed is a natural fit for cold climates, and they love to romp in the snow.
+The flips side is that they're prone to heatstroke.
+Don't let them exercise strenuously when it's hot; during hot spells, limit your outings to cool early mornings or evenings.
+During the heat of the day, keep them inside with fans or air conditioning.
+If they have to be outside, make sure they have shade and, of course, plenty of water.

 You'll need to take special care if you're raising a Swissy puppy.
 Like many large breeds, the Swissy grows rapidly between the ages of four and seven months, making them susceptible to bone disorders and injury.

-Keep your Swissy pup on a high-quality, low-calorie diet that keeps him from growing too fast.
-Don't let him run and play on hard surfaces such a pavement, do a lot of jumping, or pull weights until he is at least two years old and his joints are fully formed.
+Keep your Swissy pup on a high-quality, low-calorie diet that keeps them from growing too fast.
+Don't let them run and play on hard surfaces such a pavement, do a lot of jumping, or pull weights until they're at least two years old and their joints are fully formed.
 Normal play on grass is fine, and so are puppy agility classes.

-Like all dogs, the Swissy needs to be socialized — taught to be friendly to other dogs and people — beginning in puppyhood.
-Puppy kindergarten and obedience classes are a great way to socialize your Swissy and teach him good canine manners.
+Like all dogs, the Swissy needs to be socialized--taught to be friendly to other dogs and people--beginning in puppyhood.
+Puppy kindergarten and obedience classes are a great way to socialize your Swissy and teach them good canine manners.

 Large-breed puppies such as the Swissy need slow, sustained growth to help prevent orthopedic problems, such as hip dysplasia.
 Raise them on a diet designed for large-breed dogs or food for adult dogs.
 Whatever diet you choose shouldn't overemphasize protein, fat, and calorie levels: 22 to 24 percent protein and 12 to 15 percent fat is recommended.